simeononsecurity/simeononsecurity.ch/content/articles/demystifying-network-address-translation-(nat)-and-port-address-translation-(pat)/index.en.md

 ### What is Network Address Translation (NAT)?

-Network Address Translation (NAT) is a technique used in computer networking to modify network address information in the IP header of packets while they are in transit across a traffic routing device.
+Network Address Translation (NAT) is a technique used in computer networking to modify network address information in the IP header of packets while they're in transit across a traffic routing device.

 ### What is the purpose of NAT?